concur/developer.concur.com/src/api-reference/user/index.markdown

 ## <a name="createUser"></a>Create or update a user's account information

 **NOTE: The User API cannot add User profiles completely for *all* customers.
 The developer or customer should expect to do follow-up work to the user profiles in order for the User profiles to be 100% ready for use.
-This variability is due to the customer's configuration choices that may not supported by this API.
+This variability is due to the customer's configuration choices that may not be supported by this API.
 Manual edits or updates via a file import are likely required to complete the User profiles started with this API.
 Future releases will address these topics.**

 Updates one or more users.
 The batch can contain up to 500 users.
 (Creating Users is not fully supported at this time)